Algae bioreactor

-An algae bioreactor is used for cultivating micro or macro algae.
+An algae bioreactor is used for cultivating micro or macroalgae.
 Algae may be cultivated for the purposes of biomass production (as in a seaweed cultivator), wastewater treatment, CO2 fixation, or aquarium/pond filtration in the form of an algae scrubber.
 Algae bioreactors vary widely in design, falling broadly into two categories: open reactors and enclosed reactors.
 Open reactors are exposed to the atmosphere while enclosed reactors, also commonly called photobioreactors, are isolated to varying extents from the atmosphere.
 Specifically, algae bioreactors can be used to produce fuels such as biodiesel and bioethanol, to generate animal feed, or to reduce pollutants such as NOx and CO2 in flue gases of power plants.
-Fundamentally, this kind of bioreactor is based on the photosynthetic reaction, which is performed by the chlorophyll-containing algae itself using dissolved carbon dioxide and sunlight energy.
-The carbon dioxide is dispersed into the reactor fluid to make it accessible for the algae.
+Fundamentally, this kind of bioreactor is based on the photosynthetic reaction, which is performed by the chlorophyll-containing algae itself using dissolved carbon dioxide and sunlight.
+The carbon dioxide is dispersed into the reactor fluid to make it accessible to the algae.
 The bioreactor has to be made out of transparent material.

 Historical background

-It has been documented that the first microalgae cultivation was unicellular.
-Chlorella vulgaris by Dutch microbiologist Martinus Beijerinck in 1890.
+The first microalgae cultivation was of the unicellular Chlorella vulgaris by Dutch microbiologist Martinus Beijerinck in 1890.
 Later, during World War II, Germany used open ponds to increase algal cultivation for use as a protein supplement.
 Some of the first experiments with the aim of cultivating algae were conducted in 1957 by the Carnegie Institution for Science in Washington.
 In these experiments, monocellular Chlorella were cultivated by adding CO_{2} and some minerals.
 The goal of this research was the cultivation of algae to produce a cheap animal feed.

 Metabolism of microalgae

 Algae are primarily eukaryotic photoautotrophic organisms which perform oxygenic photosynthesis.
-These types of algae are classified by their light-harvesting pigments which give their color.
+These types of algae are classified by their light-harvesting pigments which give them their color.
 The green algae species, also known as Chlorophyta, are often used in bioreactors due to their high growth rate and ability to withstand a variety of environments.
 Blue-green algae, also known as cyanobacteria, are classified as prokaryotic photoautotrophs due to their lack of a nucleus.
-Light provides essential energy the cell needs to metabolize CO_{2}, nitrogen phosphorus and other essential nutrients.
-The wavelengths and intensities of light are very important factors in a successful.
+Light provides essential energy the cell needs to metabolize CO_{2}, nitrogen, phosphorus and other essential nutrients.
+The wavelengths and intensities of light are very important factors.
 Available CO_{2} is also an important factor for growth and due to the lower concentration in our atmosphere, supplementary CO_{2} can be added as seen with the bubble column PBR below.
-Microalgae also possess the ability to uptake excess nitrogen and phosphorus under starvation conditions, which are essential for lipid and amino acid synthesis.
+Microalgae also possess the ability to take up excess nitrogen and phosphorus under starvation conditions, which are essential for lipid and amino acid synthesis.
 Higher temperatures and a pH above 7 and below 9 are also common factors.
 Each of these factors may vary from species to species so it is important to have the correct environmental conditions while designing bioreactors of any sort.